GwynethLlewelyn/support.typora.io/_posts/how-to/2016-06-25-Add Custom CSS.md

 You can open Chrome/Safari DevTools to debug element styles.

-- On macOS, you could check `Help` -> `Enable Debug` menu item, then right click anywhere in Typora's hybrid edit view, then click "Inspect Elements" from context menu.
+- On macOS, you could check `Help` -> `Enable Debug` menu item, then right-click anywhere in Typora's hybrid edit view, then click "Inspect Elements" from context menu.
-- On Windows/Linux, you could open DevTools from `View` -> `Toggle DevTools` menu item.
+- On Windows/Linux, you could open DevTools from the `View` -> `Toggle DevTools` menu item.

 ## Common Style Customization